zmoog/toggl-track-cli/README.md

     ─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
                                                                                                         Total      13:08

-Now you can also filter time entries by project ID:
+Now you can also filter time entries by project ID or description:

     $ tgl entries --project-id 178435728 list
                                                                 Time Entries